fbpx

 In Ontario, and under the ESA, an employee with less than five (5) years of service with the same employer is entitled to two (2) weeks of paid vacation per…

-What is the difference between “notice” and “severance” under the Employment Standards Act, 2000 (“ESA”)?
+Difference between “notice” and “severance” under the ESA, 2000

 Generally, when an employer ends an employment relationship, the employee must be provided with written notice of the termination of their employment, payment in lieu of notice, or some combination…